hilkojj/gu/README.md

     - Cameras
 - Mouse & key input
 - Loading models from Blender (use [this Blender addon](https://github.com/hilkojj/blender_UBJSON_exporter) and load the exported files with the JsonModelLoader)
-- Some utilities (Math, TangentCalculator, etc.)
+- Some utilities (Math, TangentCalculator, A* pathfinder, etc.)

 ## Manual installation
 (Not recommended, use the template above instead)